redhat-cip/dci-openstack-agent/README.md

 # su - dci-openstack-agent -s /bin/bash
 ```

-This is for example necessary if you want to create a ssh key:
+This is, for example, necessary if you want to create a ssh key:

 ```console
 $ ssh-keygen